 Paul F. Kirgis began teaching at St. John's University School of Law in 1998.
 His primary field of interest is Dispute Resolution.
 He is Faculty Chair of the Hugh L. Carey Center for Dispute Resolution, which he founded pursuant to a gift from former New York Governor and St. John's Alumnus Hugh L. Carey.

-Professor Kirgis teaches Negotiation, Alternative Dispute Resolution, and Evidence.
+Professor Kirgis teaches Alternative Dispute Resolution, Evidence, and Negotiation.
 His scholarship focuses on dispute resolution both within and outside of the traditional civil litigation paradigm.
 He has published widely on topics ranging from the civil jury to arbitration to negotiation pedagogy.
-His articles have appeared in the Negotiation Journal, the Oregon Law Review, the William & Mary Law Review, the Ohio State Law Review, and the Georgia Law Review, among others.
+His articles have appeared in the Harvard Negotiation Law Review, the Negotiation Journal, the Oregon Law Review, the William & Mary Law Review, the Ohio State Law Review, and the Georgia Law Review, among others.

 Professor Kirgis received his J.D., magna cum laude, from Washington & Lee University School of Law, where he served as Editor-in-Chief of the Washington & Lee Law Review and was elected to the Order of the Coif.
 He received his B.A. from Colgate University.
 Prior to coming to St. John's, Professor Kirgis practiced with two major law firms in Washington, D.C., where he had extensive litigation experience in areas including defamation, insurance coverage, commercial disputes, antitrust, government contracts, and tax.